Galpo Holeo Satti

-Galpo Holeo Satti (গল্প হলেও সত্যি) is a 1966 comedic Bengali film directed by Tapan Sinha.
-It stars Bhanu Banerjee, Jogesh Chatterjee, Bharati Devi, Chaya Devi, Ajoy Ganguli, Rabi Ghosh, Rudraprasad Sengupta.
-Later the film was twice remade in Hindi as Bawarchi, starring Rajesh Khanna, Hero No. 1, starting Govinda in the title role which was remade in Tamil as Samayalkaaran and in Kannada twice as Sakala Kala Vallabha and No 73, Shanthi Nivasa.
+Galpo Holeo Satti (গল্প হলেও সত্যি) is a 1966 comedic Bengali film written and directed by Tapan Sinha.
+It stars Bhanu Banerjee,Jogesh Chatterjee, Bharati Devi, Chhaya Devi, Ajoy Ganguli, Rabi Ghosh, and Rudraprasad Sengupta.
+Later the film was remade in Hindi as Bawarchi (1972), in Tamil as Samayalkaaran (1974) and in Kannada twice as Sakala Kala Vallabha and No 73, Shanthi Nivasa (2007).

 Throughout the years, the film has become immensely popular in Bengal and is often considered a cult classic in Bengali.

 Plot

 A new servant arrives in a family which is suffering from internal tension.
 The new servant, whose identity is itself under suspicion, gradually becomes lovable to all of the family members including the old ailing family head.
 The story unravels how this new man in their life helps each of the family members to find out new meaning in their individual lives as well as find out the happiness of a close-knit family.